Kim Seon-ho: 2020–2022: Breakthrough roles

 In early 2021, Kim made a special appearance in the JTBC drama Run On, reuniting with director Lee Jae-hoon, who also directed Good Manager.
-He then returned to the theater with Jang Jin's two-hander play Ice, where he portrayed Detective Lee Jong-ryeol, who seeks to incriminate a young man in a murder case.
-The play ran at S Theater, Sejong Center for the Performing Arts, from January 8 to March 21, 2021.
-It was reported that all of Kim's performances sold out on the same day as ticket sales opened.
-He and actor Jung Woong-in reprised their roles for a special encore performance of Ice on May 16 at the Seongnam Arts Center, as part of the "2021 Play Ten Thousand Won Series".
-Earlier, on his birthday, May 8, Kim teamed-up with Epitone Project to release the single "Reason" as a gift for his fans, also contributing to the lyrics as a co-writer.
-This marked his second collaboration with Epitone Project, having previously appeared in one of their music videos.
+He then returned to the theater with Jang Jin's two-hander Ice from January 8 to March 21, 2021, at S Theater, Sejong Center for the Performing Arts, playing Detective Lee Jong-ryeol.
+All his shows sold out on the first day tickets went on sale.
+He and actor Jung Woong-in reprised their roles for a special encore performance on May 16 at the Seongnam Arts Center.
+Earlier, on May 8, Kim released the single "Reason" for his fans.
+He co-wrote the lyrics with Epitone Project, marking their second collaboration after he previously starred in one of his music videos.